Therealjustindude/Therealjustindude/README.md

 ### Hello, I'm Justin Davies 👋

-- 🔭 I’m currently working on JavaScript SPA
+- 🔭 I’m currently working on a React Redux Application
-- 🌱 I’m currently learning JavaScrip and Rails as an API
+- 🌱 I’m currently learning React and Redux
 - 📫 How to reach me: [LinkedIn:] https://www.linkedin.com/in/jusitn-davies-413aa8189/ , [Email:] TheRealJustinDude@gmail.com
 - ⚡ Fun fact: I watch a ton of youtube content in a single day, mostly about self improvement.